Five-day city break A vibrant, colourful city Beautiful churches and monasteries

 Come and explore one of the most intriguing parts of Europe on this new city break!

-The cost includes direct flights from London Heathrow to Kiev with British Airways.
+The cost includes direct flights from London Gatwick to Kiev with Ukraine Airlines.
 It also includes airport taxes and charges, airport transfers, guided city tour, three-star hotel accommodation in en-suite rooms for two, breakfast and evening meals each day while at the hotel.
 Please allow for transport, and entrance fees to places you wish to visit.

 British Citizens do not require a visa.
 For other nationalities or statuses, please check with the Ukrainian embassy.